Beecham's Pills: Commercial history

 The pills, and their marketing, were the basis for Beecham's Patent Pills, which became Beecham Estates and Pills in 1924, eight years after the death of Sir Joseph Beecham, the son of Thomas Beecham.
 The pills continued to be made by a succession of companies: Beecham Pills Limited, Beecham Pharmaceuticals Limited, Beecham Health Care, and SmithKline Beecham.
 The manufacture of the pills was discontinued in 1998.

 Popularity

+In 1859, Thomas Beecham focused on marketing Beechams by advertising in British newspapers.
+Two slogans used in Beecham's advertising were "Worth a guinea a box" (the world's first advertising slogan which first appeared in a Beechams advertisement in the St Helens Intelligencer in August 1859), and "Beecham's pills make all the difference".
+The first phrase was said to be uttered by a satisfied lady purchaser from St Helens, Lancashire, the founder's home town.
+Beechams adverts would later appear in newspapers all over the world, helping the company become a global brand.

 The popularity of the pills produced a wide range of testimonials that were used in advertising.
 The poet William Topaz McGonagall wrote a poem advertising the pills, giving his recommendation in verse.
-Two slogans used in Beecham's advertising were "Worth a guinea a box", and "Beecham's pills make all the difference".
+In their 1907 obituary of Beecham, the Daily Mirror said the slogan "Worth a guinea a box" was the making of the business and the foundation of a huge fortune.

 The Cockney rhyming slang Beecham for a still (photograph) comes from Beecham's pills (Beecham Pill, pill rhymes with still).